MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 # Use in HTTP/QUIC

-HTTP/QUIC [I-D.ietf-quic-http] currently retains the HPACK compressor from HTTP/2.
+HTTP/QUIC [I-D.ietf-quic-http] currently retains the HPACK encoder/decoder from
+HTTP/2, using a Sequence number to enforce ordering.
 Using QPACK instead would entail the following changes:

 - The Sequence field is removed from HEADERS frames (Section 5.2.2) and PUSH_PROMISE frames (Section 5.2.6).